Skip to main content

 • If you record metric values but don't see them appearing in the Memfault timeline:

-• Wait for Bort to create the next metric report (roughly once per hour) - this is the same process which populates the built-in battery metrics on the device timeline (so you can tell when this has happened).
+• Wait for the Android SDK to create the next Metric Report (roughly once per hour) - this is the same process which populates the built-in battery metrics on the device timeline (so you can tell when this has happened).